UtkarshReddyNathala/Python-Pyspark-ETL-/docs/readme.md

 ## Data Model
 <img src="database_schema.drawio.png" width="600">
 ---
-Yes!
-You can remove the extra space between the heading and the first point so it looks **tighter and cleaner** in GitHub README.
-Here’s your section reformatted:

----

 ##  Key Features

 * **Backend Data Processing:** Retrieves raw files from AWS S3, validates schemas, and prepares structured outputs for analytics.